AIRSHOW GUIDE: AIR LEGEND

 BY PUBLIC TRANSPORT:

-The airshow runs a shuttle bus from Melun railway station on Saturday and Sunday.
+Public transport is not particularly practical on Friday, but the airshow runs a shuttle bus from Melun railway station on Saturday and Sunday.
 Melun is served every 30 minutes by RER Ligne D from stations such as Creil, Saint-Denis, Paris Gare du Nord, Châtelet – Les Hales, Paris Gare de Lyon and Corbeil Essones.
 The journey time from central Paris to Melun by RER is just under one hour.
 Beware that the line splits several times after leaving Paris, so not all southbound RER Ligne D trains are bound for Melun.
-Transilien services run non-stop from Gare de Lyon to Melun, also operating every half an hour, with a journey time of around 25 minutes.
+Additionally to the RER, Transilien services run non-stop from Gare de Lyon to Melun, also operating every half an hour, with a journey time of around 25 minutes.

 Tickets between central Paris and Melun can be purchased from any train station and may be used on either RER or Transilien services (or a combination of both, if you start your journey anywhere other than Gare du Lyon).
 The cost is €8.20 each way.

 The airshow then runs a shuttle bus from Melun station to the airfield with a journey time of around 15 minutes.
-Officially, this bus runs at set times with an approximate frequency of 20-30 minutes.
-A reservation for a specific bus must be placed in advance via the show’s website, and confirmation of your reservation must be shown to the driver while boarding.
+Officially, this bus runs at set times with an approximate frequency of 20-30 minutes and a reservation for a specific bus must be placed in advance via the show’s websiteConfirmation of your reservation must be shown to the driver while boarding.
 You must then pay the driver for your return ticket in cash, costing €3.